 “That’s where I felt I could learn the most after university,” he says.
 “There are very few jobs that give you that amount of responsibility to be able to work on impactful projects, at this young age.”

-In his first year at Boston Consulting Company in Munich, Julius has already earned a fast-track promotion for his contributions.
+In his first year at Boston Consulting Group in Munich, Grüner has already earned a fast-track promotion for his contributions.
 As an associate, he’s part of a dynamic team whose clients include Fortune 500 companies and big governments.

 “One project I’ve worked on is defining the China strategy for German car manufacturers,” he explains.
 “Car manufacturing is a big industry in Germany so it’s important.”